-Let’s create a hypothetical scenario:
+Let’s create a hypothetical scenario that will help you understand pragmatics:

 It’s Thanksgiving, and your in-laws have invited your family over for dinner.
 As everyone gathers around the table, your child points at the food and says, “Ew, that’s disgusting!” then tells your sister-in-law, “You’re fat!”

 Although your child may be able to follow simple directions and speak clearly, he or she may have difficulty with pragmatics.
 Pragmatics are the appropriate communication skills we use when we interact with others.
 It is also referred to as social communication and involves the vocabulary we choose, how we say it, and our body language.
+Basic concepts can also help with pragmatics, but it is worth paying attention to how you teach your child these social rules too, apart from general directions.

 What are Pragmatics?